 - Reduced tendency for the drawer to drop while fully open

 The bottom shelf measures 13 ½ x 16 inches.
-I have used 3 – 4 5/8th x 16 ½ inch boards intentionally left oversize to allow for trimming and squaring after completion.
+I have used 3 – 4 5/8 in. x 16 ½ inch boards intentionally left oversize to allow for trimming and squaring after completion.
 Place the boards together, mark check marks on the faces and ends as required, X marks on the edges to be drilled.
-Reference from the top and drill bore through guide #2 (avoid end and allow for trimming on completion).
+Reference from the top and drill bore through guide #2 (avoid placing dowels too close to the end to allow for trimming on completion).
 Set distance gauge at approx. 4 ¾ inches, insert head in 1st hole, butt to distance gauge pointer, clamp and drill through guide #2.
 Repeat process for 3rd hole and third board.

 Once assembled, trim ends and edges and ensure all corners are square.